-Lviv had two Jewish cemeteries: an ancient cemetery on Rappaporta Street (one of eastern Europe’s oldest, first mentioned in 1414), and a new cemetery near Yanovska Street (established in 1855).
+Lviv had two Jewish cemeteries: an ancient cemetery on Rappaporta Street (one of eastern Europe’s oldest, first mentioned in 1414), and a new cemetery near Yanovska (Janowska) Street (established in 1855).

 Today on one small section of the former cemetery lie broken pieces of headstones.
 They are found in the courtyard of the old Jewish hospital.
 Years ago the city authorities confiscated the fragments from a man who was planning to use them for a sidewalk and returned them to the cemetery.
 For now they just lie there, as there is still no agreement as to what to do with them and the territory.

 In the old Jewish district, one can see Hebrew engraved in the stone pavement of Arsenalna Square, the site of the Great City Synagogue (built 1801-4, destroyed by the Nazis in 1941).
-These are fragments of nineteenth-century tombstones from the Yanovska cemetery.
+These are fragments of nineteenth-century tombstones from the Yanovsky cemetery.
 Today, a cafe’s summer terrace sits on the square, the inscriptions lost and forgotten underneath.

-Just this summer, when Barvinok Street was opened for maintenance work, several Jewish headstones were uncovered.
+In the summer of 2017, when Barvinok Street was opened for maintenance work, several Jewish headstones were uncovered.
 According to neighbors, it was not the first time—whenever there are road repairs, tombstones appear.
 The vicinity was a residential area of high ranking German police and SS officers during the German occupation and the streets were paved with Jewish tombstones by prisoners of the Yanovska concentration camp.
-Fortunately, thanks to the Lviv Volunteer Center of the All-Ukrainian Jewish Charitable Foundation “Hesed-Arieh” they were gathered and returned to Lviv’s Yanovska Jewish cemetery.Photo by Christian Herrmann, who has a wonderful blog Vanished World about traces of Jewish life in eastern Europe and Galicia.
+Fortunately, thanks to the Lviv Volunteer Center of the All-Ukrainian Jewish Charitable Foundation “Hesed-Arieh” they were gathered and returned to Lviv’s Yanovsky Jewish cemetery.

 As we walk around Lviv, under our feet lie traces of some of the darkest pages of the region’s history.
 Jewish tombstones are probably in many more places around the city that we still don’t know about.
-And this phenomenon was not limited to Lviv—around Galicia Jewish headstones were used by the Nazis and Soviets to pave roads, parking lots, paths, etc. It’s a somber thought, but fortunately, there are organizations today that are working to recover and preserve Jewish heritage and history.
+And this phenomenon was not limited to Lviv—around Galicia Jewish headstones were used by the Nazis and Soviets to pave roads, parking lots, and paths.
+It’s a somber thought, but fortunately, there are organizations today that are working to recover and preserve Jewish heritage and history.